Organs of the body | Their Locations and Internal Functions

 It is the organ that functions non-stop from the time of its formation in the womb until an individual’s death.

-It has veins flowing in blood from the back and arteries going out of the heart.
-In an adult, it beats at an average of 72 beats per minute.
-It is made of cardiac muscles, which are part of the muscular system.
+In an adult, it beats at an average of 60 to 100 beats per minute.
+It is made of cardiac muscles, part of the muscular system.

 Arteries, Veins & Capillaries